-One of the most common eye diseases and the most common cause of blindness in horses in equine recurrent uveitis.
+One of the most common eye diseases and the most common cause of blindness in horses is equine recurrent uveitis.

-There have been three cases of good curative responses (through using turmeric) and literature in human medicine backs this.
+Through using Turmeric, there have been three cases of good curative responses and literature in human medicine backs this.

 COPD - Chronic Obstructive Pulmonary Disease

-Very good anecdotal evidence to give confidence that it can considerably reduce or cure lung disease.
+Very good anecdotal evidence to give confidence that Turmeric can considerably reduce or cure lung disease.